-In fulfilling my obligations as the PCC I employ a small team of staff in the Office of the Police and Crime Commissioner (OPCC).
+In fulfilling my obligations as the PCC I employ a small team of staff in the OPCC.
 They consist of a Chief Executive, Head of Media and Communications, six Development and Policy Leads and an Administration Team of two people.
 In addition, a Treasurer, Head of Finance and Strategic Estates Manager are currently jointly shared with the Office of the West Mercia Police and Crime Commissioner.

-In order to effectively manage the 70 separate strands of OPCC business, each of the Development and Policy Leads has a specific portfolio that covers the following areas: -
+In order to effectively manage the seventy separate strands of OPCC business, each of the Development and Policy Leads has a specific portfolio that covers the following areas: -

 - Grants, Commissioning and Engagement.

-- Criminal Justice and Equality.
+- Criminal Justice.

-- Victims and Road Safety.
+- Victims and Equality.

 - Standards and Integrity.

 - Vulnerability and Health.

 - Performance and Scrutiny.